microsoft/Office-Online-Test-Tools-and-Documentation/docs/online/src/scenarios/proofkeys.rst

 Using the RSA modulus and exponent to retrieve the public key
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-For hosts that don't use the .NET framework, Office Online provides the RSA modulus and exponent directly.
+For hosts that don't use the .NET framework, |wac| provides the RSA modulus and exponent directly.
 The
 modulus and exponent of the current key are found in the **modulus** and **exponent** attributes of the *proof-key*
 element in the WOPI discovery XML.
 The modulus and exponent of the old key are found in the **oldmodulus** and
 **oldexponent** attributes.
 All four of these values are Base64-encoded.